gnuoyna/gnuoyna.github.io/index.md

-I am a third-year CS PhD candidate at CUHK CSE, advised by [Prof. Zili Shao](http://www.cse.cuhk.edu.hk/~shao/).
+I am a third-year PhD candidate in the [Department of Computer Science and Engineering](https://www.cse.cuhk.edu.hk/) at The Chinese University of Hong Kong (CUHK), advised by [Prof. Zili Shao](http://www.cse.cuhk.edu.hk/~shao/).
 I am interested in spatio-temporal data management, storage system, and cloud database.

 ## Publications
 1. _Cymo: A Storage Model with Query-Aware Indexing for Spatio-Temporal Big Data_<br>